Blade Runner (1982)

 Deckard takes Leon's stack of photos home with him.
 He is surprised by Rachael in the elevator.
 Deckard, seemingly feeling caught off-guard, is quite rude to Rachael, who learned what Tyrell revealed to Deckard about her, but Tyrell refused to see her afterwards.
 She has come to debunk his claims, and shows Deckard a picture of herself with her mother.
 Deckard insensitively quashes Rachael's insistence that she has an actual past, giving her detailed descriptions of several of her 'childhood memories'.
 He tells her that these have been taken from other people, especially Tyrell's niece.
 She is extremely hurt and starts crying, so Deckard fetches her a drink, but she has left by the time he is back.

 In another part of Los Angeles, near an old, neglected hotel called the Bradbury, a woman walks into an alley and covers herself with waste paper to keep warm.
 She dozes for a bit until a man approaches her and startles her awake.
 She runs away, breaking the window of his van, but the man kindly returns one of her bags and she becomes friendly.
 The woman is revealed to be Pris, one of the Nexus-6s Deckard is pursuing.
 The man is J.F.
 Sebastian (William Sanderson), a genetic designer for the Tyrell Corporation and the person Chew told Roy to find.
-Pris agrees to stay at Sebastian's hotel, where he lives all alone and designs lifelike toys and dolls.
+Pris agrees to stay at Sebastian's hotel, where he lives alone and designs lifelike toys and dolls.
 Pris tells him that she is an orphan, but she has a few friends who may come over.

 In his apartment while drinking, Deckard examines his old photographs on his piano.
 In the Final Cut and Director's editions, he briefly dreams of a white unicorn.
-When he awakens, he analyzes one of Leon's photographs in a computer, and finds that a girl, probably Zhora, is visible in a back room.
+When he awakens, he analyzes one of Leon's photographs in a scanning device, and finds that a girl, probably Zhora, is visible in a back room.
 Deckard notes that she has a prominent tattoo in her neck of a looped serpent.

 Deckard visits the crowded streets near Chinatown and has a old Asian woman examine the animal scale.
 Deckard believes it to be from a fish but it's from a snake and, like most animals of the time period, is artificial.
 A serial number is also visible under the microscan; it identifies the maker as a man named Abdul Ben Hassan (Ben Astar), whose shop is right up the street.
 Deckard confronts Hassan, who tells him he has made a snake for a club owned by Taffey Lewis (Hy Pyke).
 Deckard goes to the club and unsuccessfully tries to pressure Lewis into identifying the girl in Leon's picture.
 He places a quick call to Rachael, apologizing for his insensitivity and asking her if she'd like to join him at the club.
 Rachel refuses, saying it is not her kind of place.

-Rachael has apparently accepted the truth about herself, and Deckard appears to be much more sympathetic toward her since she saved him from Leon.
+Rachael seems to have accepted the truth about herself, and Deckard appears to be much more sympathetic toward her since she saved him from Leon.
 He gives her a drink and as he cleans himself up, she asks him if he'd hunt her down, should she disappear to the north; he tells her he wouldn't, but someone else surely would.
 She asks if he knows more about her incept date and her lifespan, but Deckard says that he didn't look at them.
 Rachael asks him if he has ever tried the VK test on himself, but Deckard has fallen asleep on his couch.
 Rachael starts playing on his piano.
-Deckard wakes up, and the two play music together.
+Deckard wakes up, and the two play together.
 Rachael says she remembers piano lessons, but these memories are probably Tyrell's niece's, not hers.
 Deckard becomes more amorous, but Rachael gets insecure and rejects his advances.
 Deckard prevents her from leaving his apartment; she admits that she doesn't know how to make love, so Deckard 'instructs' her step by step, and they make love.

 Roy and Sebastian go to Tyrell's pyramidal home and take an elevator to his penthouse.
 They are stopped as a security measure, but are allowed to proceed when Sebastian voices two moves to Tyrell himself that win the chess match they'd been playing; the last move is given to him by Roy.
 Tyrell is fascinated by the bold move, and invites Sebastian in.
 In Tyrell's bedchamber, Sebastian introduces Roy, but Tyrell seems to have been expecting Roy for some time.
 Roy confronts his creator, saying specifically that he wants an extension of his short lifespan, and calls Tyrell "father."
 (In the 1982 Theatrical and 1992 Director's editions, Roy says "fucker" in place of father.)
 Tyrell explains that he is unable to do that; once an artificial being like Roy has been completed, it is impossible to make any alterations in its lifecycle.
 Roy proposes several biological interventions to prolong his lifespan, but Tyrell dismisses all of them as ineffective, saying that they have made him as well they could, though not to last.
 Roy becomes despondent, but Tyrell comforts him, saying that "the light that burns twice as bright burns half as long, and you have burned so very very brightly".
-Roy tells Tyrell he's done "questionable things", but Tyrell's pride seems too big to care about this, focusing on the extraordinary things Roy has done.
+Roy tells Tyrell he's done "questionable things", but Tyrell's pride seems too big for him to care, focusing on the extraordinary things Roy has done.
 Roy, still despondent, first kisses Tyrell, then begins to crush his skull, poking his thumbs through his creator's eyes.
 Tyrell falls dead, witnessed by a horrified Sebastian.

 Deckard hears Roy arrive, and takes up position in a nearby room.
 Roy comes in and finds Pris dead.
 He weeps and and kisses her lifeless lips.
 He enters the next room; Deckard shoots at him but misses.
 Roy chides him that he's "not being very sporting to fire on an unarmed opponent."
 A game of cat-and-mouse starts, with Roy stalking Deckard throughout the apartment.
 At one point, he seizes Deckard's hand through a wall and deliberately breaks two of his fingers, in retaliation for Zhora and Pris.
 He gives him the gun back and releases his hand, but Deckard finds it impossible to shoot straight with two broken fingers.
 Roy gives him a few seconds head-start to flee.
 Deckard escapes to an upper floor in the building, but is easily found by Roy when he howls in pain from trying to reset his fingers.
 Deckard keeps moving, but is in great pain and drops his gun.
 Roy is already showing signs of his own impending death -- he stabs himself through the hand with a large nail to temporarily stabilize his condition.
 Deckard seizes an opportunity to beat Roy with a large pipe but he cannot incapacitate Roy, whose superhuman strength is too much for Deckard.
 Deckard eventually escapes onto a window ledge and climbs to the roof, but Roy appears moments later, holding a white dove he found on the roof.
 Deckard tries to escape by jumping to another roof across the street, but barely makes it to the ledge.
 He nearly plummets, hanging on by one hand.
 Roy makes the jump quite easily and peers over the ledge at Deckard, saying "Quite an experience to live in fear, isn't it?
 That's what it is to be a slave".
 Deckard slips and Roy catches his arm with one hand, pulling him up to safety.
 Roy sits down near him, and tells Deckard that he's seen more in his short life than most humans would see in a full lifetime.
 Roy is saddened by the idea that all the memories he's acquired will be lost "like tears in rain."
 Then, echoing the last thing Leon said to Deckard, Roy says "time to die" -- but he's referring to himself.
 As he finally dies, the dove in his hand flies off.
 In the Final Cut (2007), the rain continues and the dove flies toward an overcast sky.